 call to

-https://figmadaemon.com:44960/figma/desktop/open-url
+https://figmadaemon.com:44960/figma/desktop/open-url with

 the same parameters.